Russian curler suspected of doping at Pyeongchang Games: source

 A Russian medallist at the Pyeongchang Winter Olympics is suspected of having tested positive for a banned substance, a source at the Games said on Sunday, in a potential major blow to Russia's efforts to emerge from a drug-cheating scandal.

-Alexander Krushelnitsky, a bronze medallist along with his wife in mixed-doubles curling, is suspected of having tested positive for meldonium, the source said.
+Alexander Krushelnitsky, a bronze-medallist along with his wife in mixed-doubles curling, is suspected of having tested positive for meldonium, the source said.
 Meldonium increases blood flow which improves exercise capacity in athletes.

 Krushelnitsky did not respond immediately to a request for comment.
 A spokesman for the Russian delegation at Pyeongchang said he had no immediate comment.

 Russia has been accused of running a state-backed, systematic doping programme for years, an allegation Moscow denies.
-Its athletes are competing at Pyeongchang as neutral "Olympic Athletes from Russia."
+As a result, its athletes are competing at Pyeongchang as neutral "Olympic Athletes from Russia" (OAR).

 Russian sports officials are to meet anti-doping officers at Pyeongchang, the source said, adding that any violation would only be confirmed after analysis of a "B" sample.

+"I hope it's not true ... for the sport of curling," said Norwegian team skipper Thomas Ulsrud.

+"If it's true I feel really sad for the Norwegian team who worked really hard and ended up in fourth place and just left for Norway and they aren't even here."

-The International Olympic Committee said it had taken note of the case without going into details.
+The International Olympic Committee (IOC) said it had taken note of the case without going into details.

 It said that if the case were to be confirmed, it would be considered by its OAR Implementation panel, the body in charge of monitoring the OAR team's behaviour at the Games.